What is the Indicator of a Viral Fever?

 When Should Children Visit a Doctor for Viral Fever?

 With children, things are a lot more sensitive.
 A high fever can be more dangerous for a young child than an adult.
-Here’s when to call your child’s doctor:
+Here’s when to call your child’s doctor, depending on the age of the child.

-Apart from the above factors, it is recommended that you seek medical advice if your child has a fever that is accompanied by:
+Apart from the above factors, it is recommended that you seek medical advice if your child has a fever that is accompanied by the following signs or symptoms:

 Unusually lethargic and irritable behaviour or has other severe symptoms